 Instagram dark mode on iPhone, iPad, or Android will introduce a new feature called “Co-Watching” in March 2020.
 Users may now exchange content with one another via video conversations, thanks to the new functionality.
 According to Instagram, they accelerated the debut of Co-Watching to address the demand for digitally interacting with friends and family as a result of the social separation caused by the COVID-19 epidemic.

-Instagram dark mode on iPhone, iPad, or Android-Dark mode is one of the most prominent features that people search for in an app these days.
-Dark mode is not just beneficial to the device since it minimizes battery usage and your exposure to blue light, which interferes with your ability to sleep.
+Instagram dark mode on iPhone, iPad or Android-Dark mode is one of the most prominent features that people search for in an app these days.
+The dark mode is not just beneficial to the device since it minimizes battery usage and your exposure to blue light, which interferes with your ability to sleep.

 Furthermore, switching to Instagram’s dark mode isn’t only for looks.
 Dark mode, in general, draws a little more power from your device’s battery.
 This is especially true if it has an AMOLED-screen smart phone, such as the Google Pixel 6 or one of Apple’s new iPhone 13 models.
 This type of screen switches off all pixels when they show black, saving power usage.
 Whether you’re perplexed by dark mode settings or just didn’t know about it but like the sound of it, here’s how to enable it-not just for Instagram, but for any app that supports dark mode.